mattdfloyd/ArtisanExtended/README.md

 ## Usage

 ###Changelog
 * 0.2.0: Added the db:check command, made the commands to add aliases and providers interactive.
-All other db commands have an extra parameter that will check the database command on request. (-C)
+All other db commands have an extra parameter that will check the database command on request. (**Add -C to ANY db command, and it'll check the database connection**)
 * 0.1.0: Initial release

 ### Installation